RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 ## 2.3.
 Testing the digital inputs

 1. Foot pedals.
 Please note that the second foot pedal from the right is not wired.
-All other foot pedals should be connected to one of the MTM controllers.
+All other foot pedals should be connected to a dVRK controllers (since rev. 1.5, there's a separate configuration files for each controller dissociated from the arm configuration file).
 Test the foot pedal using the XML file for that specific controller (i.e. MTML or MTMR).
 The foot pedals to test are, from left to right:
    * `Clutch`
    * `Camera`
    * `CAM+` and `CAM-`, the long center pedal can be toggle on both ends.
- * Not wired
+   * Not wired on older systems, `Bi` or `BiCoag` for recent dVRK controllers.
    * `Coag` or `Mono`.
 Please note that the labeling might differ.
 1. PSM buttons.
 There are 4 digital inputs configured per PSM arm:
    * `SUJClutch`.
 White button on side of top horizontal link.
    * `ManipClutch`.
 White button on top of vertical link (translation for tool insertion)
    * `Adapter`.
 Triggered when the sterile adapter is engaged or removed.
 Make sure you have shorted the two first pins as described in [the hardware page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Hardware)
    * `Tool`.
 Triggered when the tool is inserted or removed.
 Please note that the tool can NOT be inserted until the sterile adapter's gears are matched with the arm's gears.
 DO NOT force the tool in the sterile adapter!

 ## 2.4.
 Testing sensors